saspera/IntroClasswTidyData/README.md

 Hi class,

 I'm sorry I couldn't be there today but I'm up in Boston presenting some of my work on how deforestation & agricultural expansion in the Brazilian Cerrado may affect regional climate & the future of crop production in Brazil at the American Metereological Society Conference.
-(Did I assume we had another week of winter break before deciding to prsent at this conference?
+(Did I assume we had another week of winter break before deciding to present at this conference?
 Yes, yes I did.
 I'm still not used to how short of a winter break we have here at UR.)
 But, you're in great hands with Dr. Lookingbill!
 And I'll be back for class on Wednesday.

 You have three tasks to finish in class today, and one short assignment for Wednesday